All Episodes

 Too exuberant.

-Very, very overlect.
+Very, very open.

-Ladies and gentlemen, you know, uh, when the staff here screws up, and it happens more than you'd know, I never blame the staff.
+Ladies and gentlemen, you know, when the staff here screws up, and it happens more than you'd know, I never blame the staff.

-Because if if if if, for example, in in their exuberance, if they believe some hoax email that comes in and they give it to me as fact, and I use it.
+And you've heard me, because if, for example, in their exuberance, if they believe some hoax email that comes in and they give it to me as fact and I use it, it's ultimately my responsibility for not checking it first.

 I take all the heat and I get all the money.

-There's nobody's gonna convince me that there wasn't some meeting here to set this all up.
+Nobody's going to convince me that there wasn't some meeting here to set this all up.

 Okay, so next up, Brian Williams says, Senator Obama, next question.